Fernanda is weak.

 After I repair Fernanda with some top quality glue, I hope that I never again see such horrors—it was like “Toy Story” gone tragically wrong.

-I now know that that there’s skimping going on in dashboard-dwelling hula girl construction.
+I now know that there’s skimping going on in dashboard-dwelling hula girl construction.
+This is something I never saw coming.